Naso Teribe Territory

 The Bribri inhabit the banks of the Yorkin and Sixaola rivers, in the extreme northwest of the country.
 They live in family clans determined by matriarchal lineage and feed on fishing, hunting, and agricultural activities.
 Their way of life and their environment have kept them isolated from civilization, therefore, they keep their culture and vision of the cosmos intact.
 Their language belongs to the Chibchan family and they have their spiritual beliefs, based on their god, Sibu.

 They live in small communities of single-family houses, often spread out on farmland.
 Their houses can be conical, square, rectangular or pyramidal, built with posts with a thatched roof that goes down to the ground.
 Her craft includes pottery, baskets, nets, and reeds.

-Cocoa, like most indigenous groups in southern Costa Rica and northern Panama, has a special significance in Bribri culture.
-For them the cacao tree used to be a woman and Sibu (God) turned into a tree.
-Cacao branches are never used as firewood and only women are allowed to prepare and serve the sacred drink.
-Cacao is used in special occasions, ceremonies and in certain rites of passage.
-Currently there exist several Bribri women’s associations that produce organic, hand made chocolate that helps them in their livelihoods.
+Cocoa, like most indigenous groups in southern Costa Rica and northern Panama, has a special meaning in the Bribri culture.
+For them, the cacao tree used to be a woman and Sibu (God) became a tree.
+The cacao branches are never used as firewood and only women are allowed to prepare and serve the sacred drink.
+Cocoa is used on special occasions, ceremonies, and in certain rites of passage.
+Currently there are several associations of Bribri women that produce organic handmade chocolate that helps them earn a living.